kimio/InstallCalabash/README.md

 # InstallCalabash
-.command to helps install and test calabash on Mac
+.command to helps install and test calabash on Mac and test on Xcode

 How to Use